ucr-riple/DynCallGraphJS/README.md

 open file:///tmp/html/index.html
 ```

 ## Output Format
 The DCG is represented as list of objects where each key is a calling Location and the values are the called functions.
-The Native functions do not have an address associated with them and are represented in the ``` FunctionName (Native) ``` and non-native functions are represented as ``` file:startrow:startcolumn:endrow:endcolumn ```
+The Native functions do not have an address associated with them and are represented as ``` FunctionName (Native) ``` and non-native functions are represented as ```file:startrow:startcolumn:endrow:endcolumn ```

-### Sample Run:
+### Sample Run